Ouyancheng/FlatHeadBro/README.md

 ```

 And then it will echo anything you type into the UART terminal.
-If you connect an LED to GPIO PE16, you will also see the LED blinking each time you type a character to the UART terminal.
+If you connect an LED to GPIO PE16, you will also see the LED blinking each time you type a character.